DETAILED ACTION

 Response to Arguments

-Applicant's arguments filed 23 September 2025 have been fully considered but they are not persuasive.
+Applicant's arguments filed 22 April 2026 have been fully considered but they are not persuasive.

-Applicant contends one of ordinary skill in the art would not have been motivated to modify the teachings of Butler et al. because Butler et al. did not identify any issues during synthesis or purification.
+Applicant contends one of ordinary skill in the art would not have been motivated to modify the teachings of Butler et al., because Butler et al. did not identify any issues during synthesis or purification.

-The above argument is not found persuasive because the results are not commensurate in scope with the present claims.
+The results are not commensurate in scope with the present claims.
 The results are based on using 100% of methanol with 5% TEA.
 Furthermore, the present claims are directed towards a composition comprising a silica gel pre-treated with a hygroscopic solvent system and phosphoramidite, whereas the alleged unexpected results are based on a method of purification.
 The method requires pre-treating the silica gel column with 5 column volumes of methanol (not claimed), followed by equilibrating with 5 column volumes of 20% ethyl acetate/hexanes containing 5% TEA.

 See MPEP 716.02(d), “Whether the unexpected results are the result of unexpectedly improved results or a property not taught by the prior art, the "objective evidence of nonobviousness must be commensurate in scope with the claims which the evidence is offered to support."

-Additionally, the difference between the teachings of Butler et al. and the present claims is not vast.
+The difference between the teachings of Butler et al. and the present claims is not vast.
 As noted in the OA, Butler et al. teach the claimed phosphoramidite can be purified on a silica gel column.
 Butler et al. teach a solution of chiral phosphoramidite in dry MeCN.
 Thus, Butler et al. teach a composition comprising a) silica gel; and b) a phosphoramidite; and Butler et al. also teach a) a hygroscopic solvent system; and b) a phosphoramidite.
 Butler et al. simply do not teach pre-treating the silica gel with said hygroscopic solvent system.

 The practice of pre-treating a purification medium with acetonitrile for the purification of phosphoramidites was a known technique before the effective filing date of the claimed invention, as demonstrated by Wang et al.